Drako/KotlinGildedRose/README.md

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

-- "Conjured" items degrade in Quality twice as fast as normal items
+- "Conjured" items degrade in `quality` twice as fast as normal items

 Feel free to make any changes to the `updateQuality` method and add any new code as long as everything still works correctly.
 However, do not